iclighthouse/ICDex-Trader/docs/Guide_for_SNS_treasury.md

 - `__trader_canister_id__` is trader canister-id you deployed.
 - The unit of `amount` is the smallest_unit of token.
 - An additional 2x token fee must be retained in the balance of Trader, and the entire amount cannot be used for placing orders.
 - When the operator calls `order()` or `buyWall()`, he is using funds that have been kept in the Pair canister by the Trader canister, so `depositToPair()` has to be called first, followed by `order()` or `buyWall()`.
-If you want to get the funds back into the Trader canister, you need to execute `withdrawFromPair()`.
+If you want to get the funds back into the Trader canister, you need to execute `withdrawFundsFromPair()`.
 - When the operator calls `addLiquidity()`, the funds in Trader canister are used.
-If there are insufficient funds in the Trader canister, it is necessary to execute `withdrawFromPair()` and withdraw the funds kept in the Pair canister to the Trader canister.
+If there are insufficient funds in the Trader canister, it is necessary to execute `withdrawFundsFromPair()` and withdraw the funds kept in the Pair canister to the Trader canister.

 Operations: